Yukawa-Lorentz Symmetry in Non-Hermitian Dirac Materials

-where $f(d)=2S_d/[(d-1)(2\pi)^d]$, $S_d=2\pi^{d/2}/\Gamma(d/2)$, and $\Lambda$ is the ultraviolet momentum cutoff up to which the energy-momentum relation remain linear.
-See Sec.~S3 of the SM~\cite{SM}.
+respectively, where $f(d)=2S_d/[(d-1)(2\pi)^d]$, $S_d=2\pi^{d/2}/\Gamma(d/2)$, and $\Lambda$ is the ultraviolet momentum cutoff up to which the energy-momentum relation remain linear.
+See Supplementary Note 4.
 As the effective Fermi velocity in an NH DSM ($v_{_{\rm F}}$) is smaller than its counterpart in Hermitian Dirac materials ($v_{_{\rm H}}$), the bare mean-field susceptibilities are larger in the former system.
-Given that the critical coupling constant ($u^\star$) for any mass ordering is \emph{inversely} proportional to the bare mean-field susceptibility, NH DSMs are conducive to mass formation at weaker interactions, stemming from its enhanced density of states.
+Given that the (nonuniversal) critical coupling constant ($u^\star$) for any mass ordering is inversely proportional to the bare mean-field susceptibility, NH DSMs are conducive to mass formation at weaker interactions, stemming from its enhanced density of states.
 However, the competition between CCMs and ACMs requires notion about their associated quantum critical behaviors, captured from the renormalization group (RG) flows of the velocity parameters, $v_{_{\rm H}}$, $v_{_{\rm NH}}$ and $v_{_{\rm F}}$, which we discuss next.
 This analysis will also shed light on the emergent multi-critical behavior near the MCM condensation.
+Notice that the dimensionless susceptibility ($\chi v_{_{\rm F}}/\Lambda^{d-1}$) and critical interaction strength ($u^\star /[v_{_{F}} \Lambda^{d-1}]$) are cut-off independent and universal.
+In fact, the later one can be compared with the critical interaction to the band width ratio in a microscopic setup, which for the N\'eel antiferromagnet order in Hermitian honeycomb lattice is $U^\star/t \approx 4.5 \pm 0.5$~\cite{SorellaHoneycomb1992}, where $t$ ($U$) is the nearest-neighbor hopping amplitude setting the Fermi velocity (on-site Hubbard repulsion).